Commieboo/Veek-s-Paperwork-Collection/README.md

 # Veek's-Paperwork-Collection
 Hello!

-PLEASE READ: CURRENTLY MOST FILES ARE BROKEN DUE TO SPECIAL CHARACTERS NOT BEING UPLOADED CORRECTLY.
-IT WILL BE FIXED WITHIN TWO DAYS BUT CURRENTLY THESE FILES ARE BROKEN

 Thank you for using Veek-Beem's compiled documents for Space Station 14!
 Made specifically for the Delta-V server.